 Puducherry still retains much evidence of it being a French settlement.
 It is surrounded by Tamil Nadu from three sides.
 There is a strong French influence in the city, especially in the old quarters, with Rues and Boulevards lined with Mediterranean style houses and bakeries, although the city remains very much Indian.

-We had a nice, pleasant three day stay at Puducherry.
+We had a nice, pleasant three-day stay at Pondicherry (Puducherry).